kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   authoritatively validates Pod-spec equality against `status.checkpointedPodTemplate`.
 - `PodCheckpoint` creation rejected at admission when the source Pod is missing, not `Running`, being deleted, or does not match `spec.sourcePod.uid`.
+- Pod update rules implemented: source Pod spec changes are rejected while `Checkpointing=True`, and restore Pod changes that would break the equality check are rejected until the restore completes.
 - Field selectors `spec.sourcePod.name` and `status.nodeName` registered on the `PodCheckpoint` REST storage, so checkpoints can be listed by source Pod or by node.
 - Pod-snapshot-controller implemented.